-The Devens water system includes three active gravel-packed wells and the inactive well field at the Grove Pond pumping station.
+The Devens water system includes three active gravel-packed wells and an inactive well field at the Grove Pond pumping station.
 It also includes more than 50 miles of water mains and two 1-million-gallon storage tanks.
 Iron and manganese are often present in groundwater wells at levels that can discolor the water or cause it to take on unpleasant odors or tastes.
 Even though the water is still safe to drink, treatment is often desired.
-We are currently building new water treatment plants using greensand filtration media to remove iron and manganese from the water produced at the Patton and Shabokin Wells.
-The new Patton and Shabokin treatment plants will also consist of granular activated carbon and resin exchange filters to remove PFAS.
-At MacPherson Well a new treatment plant has been built that will remove PFAS only, as that well does not have high levels of iron and/or manganese.
-Additionally, we have installed temporary PFAS treatment plants at the Patton and Shabokin Wells that will continue to operate until the new permanent plants are up and running.
-The new Patton and Shabokin treatment plants are expected to come online in 2023.
-The new MacPherson plant came online in June 2022.
-Currently, in addition to the temporary PFAS treatment, our treatment at each well consists of adding a blended phosphate solution to water.
-This results in a chemical reaction known as sequestration and helps prevents iron and manganese from forming nuisance particles.
+In 2023 the new Patton Well Water Treatment Plant was completed and in the following year, 2024, the new Shabokin Well Water Treatment Plant was completed.
+Both have now been placed into service.
+The new water treatment plants use greensand filtration media to remove iron and manganese from the water produced at the Patton and Shabokin Wells.
+The new treatment plants also consist of granular activated carbon and resin exchange filters to remove PFAS.
+At MacPherson Well, a new water treatment plant was completed in 2022 that removes PFAS only using a granular activated charcoal filter vessel, as that well does not have high levels of iron and/or manganese.
+In addition to the treatment systems described above, a blended phosphate solution is added to the water at each of our treatment plants.
+This results in a chemical reaction known as sequestration and helps prevent iron and manganese from forming nuisance particles.
 The phosphate treatment also provides a coating to water distribution mains that reduces corrosion.
 For additional corrosion control we use potassium hydroxide (KOH) to raise the pH of the water up to a less corrosive state that is neutral or slightly alkaline.
 All chemicals used for this process are approved for water treatment by one of the following organizations: National Sanitation Foundation (now known as NSF International) or UL.
 Both are accredited by the American National Standards Institute (ANSI).
-Chemicals also must meet standards established by the American Water Works Association.
+Chemicals must also meet standards established by the American Water Works Association.
 It is necessary to disinfect all reservoirs and some ground water sources to eliminate disease-carrying organisms.
 Nationally, EPA has found that these water sources contain numerous microorganisms, some of which can cause health problems if ingested.
 Disinfection destroys harmful organisms.
-Sterilization kills all microorganisms, even though most are not harmful, and is too costly to use on a routine basis.
 The Devens water system uses sodium hypochlorite (NaOCl) as its disinfectant.
 Chlorine destroys organisms by penetrating cell walls and reacting with enzymes.
 Disinfection with chlorine has proven to be effective at ensuring that water is safe to drink.
 MassDevelopment contracts the operations and maintenance of the water system to one of the world's largest O&M contractors of water systems, Veolia.